HLgitrepo/guides/inteligency bots/IA bot.md

 - `ships`: An *IdsInput* with the ship IDs to be searched (or texts that a ship name contain if 'data' is `has_tag` is selected on `data`).
 - `days`: An integer of how many days before today the search should be.
 By default it takes all data available.
 ## /get_logs
 This will show all items transfered from one place to another.
-(Which includes Farmed -> Ship, Ship -> Destroied, Ship -> Ship).
+(Which includes Farmed to Ship, Destroied from Ship, Ship to Ship).
-The aesthetical arguments, the way data will be show, are:
+#### The aesthetical arguments, the way data will be show, are:
 - `order_by`: If the tree should show Sources or Destinations first.
 - `show`: 'How many data to show'
   - `Srcs/Dsts`: Will show only the sources and destinations.